-27 The due process on digital guidance will be further detailed as soon as the EFRAG SRB and EFRAG SR TEG have developed their approach to the matter in the context of the first set of draft ESRS to be submitted to the European Commission in 2022.
+&lt;sup>27 The due process on digital guidance will be further detailed after the EFRAG SRB and EFRAG SR TEG have developed their approach to the matter.
+This will be done in the context of the review that will be done one year after implementation of the DPP (see paragraph 1.8).